How to Start a Personal Blog That You’ll Love, Plus Examples

 07. Get the word out

 If no one reads your personal blog, how could it be said to exist?
-To draw more attention to it, you’ll need to think about different ways to promote your blog and improve your online presence.
+To draw more attention to it, you’ll need to think about how to promote your blog and improve your online presence.
 You can combine marketing strategies or just stick to one that meets all your needs.
 The two most common types of promoting methods are social media and email marketing.
 Let’s dive deeper into the differences between them:

 Email marketing is the act of sending emails with the aim to build loyalty, trust or brand awareness.
 Using the email list you’ve built in the previous step, you can run an array of effective email marketing campaigns targeting your audience, from welcome emails to follow-ups.